 Shin et al (2015) Autophagy Regulates Formation of Primary Cilia in Mefloquine-Treated Cells.
 Biomol Ther (Seoul) 23 327 PMID: 26157548

 Do you know of a great paper that uses Ciliobrevin A from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area